March 2022 - Nicotine Replacement Therapy (PDF)

 August 2018 – Pharmacy Savings Tips

 According to IMS Institute for Healthcare informatics, Americans filled 5.4 billion prescriptions and spent $57.8 billion dollars in 2017.
-At Wright State University, the number of prescriptions filled is down by 3.7% but the cost per prescription has increased by 10%.
+At Wright State University, the number of prescriptions filled is down by 3.7 percent, but the cost per prescription has increased by 10 percent.
 So, how can you save money on prescriptions and drugs?

-Here are 5 simple steps to saving money on prescription drugs:
+Here are five simple steps to saving money on prescription drugs:

 - Understand Your Benefit Plan

 Make sure you understand what medications are covered and where they can be filled.

 Utilize generic when possible.
 Purchase your medicine at the lowest cost pharmacy.